but also immortal. Usually it's around the teenage years and early 20s

 untimely expiration is Nature's way of reassuring us 'oldies' that being

-young is not necessarily any indication of being accorded favoured status,
+young isn't necessarily an indication of being accorded favoured status,

 and that, young or old, we're all equally subject to termination at short

 (or even no) notice.
-If being 20 is no guarantee that we'll reach 50, then
+If being 20 is no guarantee we'll reach 50, then per-

 as they do.
-Life's a lottery and our numbers can come up at any time.
+Life's a lottery and our numbers can come up at any mo-.

 I feel that I should somehow find the above notion reassuring,